LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 The code in a :class:`ll.xist.ns.code.pyexec` object is no longer executed at construction time, but at conversion time.
-So if you relied on this fact (e.g. to make a namespace available for parsing the rest of the XML file) you will have to change your code.
+So if you relied on this fact (e.g. to make a namespace available for parsing of the rest of the XML file) you will have to change your code.

 Removed namespaces